 That’s a serious question.
 I can’t lock in one answer for you, so I’m going to have to say… Dumplings, Doughnuts, Nutella, anything dripping in oil and salt, really.
 A good hefty burger.
 Parma.
 I’m literally waiting for the day I wake up morbidly obese.
-Basically anything that will clog my arteries, I’ll smash.
+Basically, anything that will clog my arteries, I’ll smash.

 12. Favourite book?

-In school I studied Peter Carey: Collected Stories for Literature and I have to say, even though it was definitely quirky and eerie to say the least, I found the themes explored in the stories did actually influence my art.
-Meanings and messages in stories I think is very interesting.
+In school I studied Peter Carey: Collected Stories for Literature and I have to say, even though it was definitely quirky and eerie, to say the least, I found the themes explored in the stories did actually influence my art.
+Meanings and messages in stories I think are very interesting.
 In regards to a book I have read on the side, though, Nicholas Shakespeare’s “Stories from Other Places” is a great fictional novel, has a wicked illustration on the cover as well!

 13. Favourite genre of music?

 Alternative for sure- Sticky Fingers, Tame Impala, Gang of Youths, James Vincent McMorrow, The War on Drugs, Beach Baby, The Avalanches, Anderson Paak, too many to list.
 I listen to music for at least a minimum of 5 hours per day.

 14. What are your hobbies?